American-Sign-Language-Translator/American-Sign-Language-Translator/README.md

 The computerBlue.mp4 is a recording of the desktop as I was recording the above demo

+ASL_win.py is untested but is intended to add support for windows

 BACKGROUND

 An estimated 1 in 1000 babies are born deaf and it is the #1 birth defect in the US.